2ndsleep/2ndsleep.github.io/_services/adds.md

 ---
 layout: service
-name: Active Directory Domain Services
+title: Active Directory Domain Services
-service: adds
-procedures: [domain]
+name: Active Directory
 ---
 Active Directory Domain Services is a directory that contains account information for users and other items in your network.
 In the olden days, you would create an username and password on a computer for each user that wanted to use that computer.
 This is a piss-poor way to do things if you have more than, well honestly, one person in your organization.
 What happens if a user wanted to use a different computer?
 Well, you'd have to create a user account on that new computer.
 What happens if the user changes their password on one computer?
 Now they have to remember two passwords.
 It's a mess!